Phase transitions for polyadic epidemic and voter models with multiscale groups: Introduction

-In many systems of populations of interacting individuals, groups and interactions within these groups may play an integral role in collective dynamics.
-However, for a long time, these higher-order or polyadic interactions have been largely neglected in favor of only dyadic interactions, such as in the classical models of the spreading of a disease~\cite{keeling2005networks,pastorsatorras2015epidemic,serrano2006percolation,pastorsatorras2001epidemic,boguna2013nature,gross2006epidemic}, opinion and consensus formation~\cite{clifford1973model,holley1975ergodic,sood2005voter,holme2006nonequilibrium,kimura2008coevolutionary,zschaler2012adaptive,fernandezgracia2014voter, nardini2008whos}, or swarming~\cite{huepe2011adaptive,chen2016adaptive}.
-Only recently polyadic (or higher-order) interactions have been taken explicitly into account.
-From a modeling perspective, this entails considering the dynamics on a higher-order structure such as hypergraph or simplicial complex instead of classical networks/graphs~\cite{battiston2020networks,battiston2021physics,zhang2023higherorder,bianconi2021higherorder,petri2018simplicial,courtney2016generalized}.
-It has been shown that this can considerably change the overall dynamics~\cite{majhi2022dynamics}.
-For instance, the emergence of a first- as opposed to a second-order phase transition can be caused by polyadic interactions~\cite{iacopini2019simplicial,skardal2019abrupt,kuehn2021universal,burgio2024triadic}.
-Similarly, in the adaptive voter model, higher-order interactions can accelerate consensus formation~\cite{horstmeyer2020adaptive,papanikolaou2022consensus} and might affect the type of phase transition~\cite{golovin2024polyadic}.
-In all these works, the main focus was on extending dyadic interactions to slightly higher-order cases such as triadic or tetradic interactions.
+In many systems of populations of interacting individuals, groups, and interactions within these groups may play an integral role in collective dynamics.
+However, for a long time, these polyadic (or higher-order) interactions have been largely neglected in favor of only dyadic interactions, such as in the classical models of the spreading of a disease~\cite{keeling2005networks,pastorsatorras2015epidemic,serrano2006percolation,pastorsatorras2001epidemic,boguna2013nature,gross2006epidemic}, opinion and consensus formation~\cite{clifford1973model,holley1975ergodic,sood2005voter,holme2006nonequilibrium,kimura2008coevolutionary,zschaler2012adaptive,fernandezgracia2014voter, nardini2008whos}, or swarming~\cite{huepe2011adaptive,chen2016adaptive}.
+Only recently have polyadic interactions been taken explicitly into account.
+From a modeling perspective, instead of classical networks or graphs, this entails considering the dynamics on higher-order structures such as hypergraphs or simplicial complexes, where the latter is a special case of the former~\cite{bick2023what,battiston2020networks,battiston2021physics,zhang2023higherorder,bianconi2021higherorder,petri2018simplicial,courtney2016generalized}.
+In particular, it has been shown that this can considerably change the overall dynamics~\cite{majhi2022dynamics}.
+For instance, the emergence of a first-order phase transition as opposed to a second-order on, and multistability can be caused by polyadic interactions~\cite{iacopini2019simplicial,skardal2019abrupt,kuehn2021universal,ferrazdearruda2023multistability,burgio2024triadic}.
+Similarly, in the adaptive voter model, polyadic interactions can accelerate consensus formation~\cite{horstmeyer2020adaptive,papanikolaou2022consensus} and might affect the type of phase transition~\cite{golovin2024polyadic}.
+In all these works, the main focus was on extending dyadic interactions to slightly polyadic cases such as triadic or tetradic interactions.